percebus/azure-secure-networking-for-devs/docs/tutorial/01/hub.md

 ##### Subnets

-> [!IMPORTANT]
+> [!TIP]
 > Associate the `default` subnet to the NSG.

 Associating a NSG to a subnet, allows it to assume "intra-subnet" communication.

-Network Security Groups associate with a `subnet` does not make it into "a fence".
+Network Security Groups associated with a `subnet` does not turn the `subnet` into "a fence".
 Is more like a "shared configuration" that each resource inside that `subnet` will comply with.

+> [!IMPORTANT]
-It is important to note that EACH RESOURCE will treat rules inbound/outbound rules for each network jump, even if they are "part of the same subnet".
+> EACH RESOURCE will treat rules inbound/outbound rules for each network jump, even if they are "part of the same subnet".

 Don't believe me? just add a "deny all" rule to the NSG and see how your resources will stop communicating, even if they are in the same `subnet`.